 Bud Dirdle rigged NJ in traditional fashion

-NJ's main & gaff booms installed & ready for sails. (boom @ lower left is on neighboring boat).
+NJ's main & gaff booms installed & ready for sails. (boom @ lower right is on neighboring boat).

 Springtime in Cordova Ak. finds NJ on the tide grid.
 A delicate operation setting here.
 The old grid has carried thousands of boats over the years.
 It is canted outboard from wear.
 Lines must be tended with care to counter the effect, so she will not topple.